Data center network architectures: DCell

 DCell is a server-centric hybrid DCN architecture where one server is directly connected to one server.
-A server in the DCell architecture is equipped with multiple Network Interface Cards (NICs).
+A server in the DCell architecture is equipped with multiple network interface cards (NICs).
 The DCell follows a recursively built hierarchy of cells.
 A cell0 is the basic unit and building block of DCell topology arranged in multiple levels, where a higher level cell contains multiple lower layer cells.
 The cell0 is building block of DCell topology, which contains n servers and one commodity network switch.
 The network switch is only used to connect the server within a cell0.
-A cell1 contain k=n+1 cell0 cells, and similarly a cell2 contains k * n + 1 dcell1.
+A cell1 contains k=n+1 cell0 cells, and similarly a cell2 contains k * n + 1 dcell1.
 The DCell is a highly scalable architecture where a four level DCell with only six servers in cell0 can accommodate around 3.26 million servers.
 Besides very high scalability, the DCell architecture depicts very high structural robustness.
 However, cross section bandwidth and network latency is a major issue in DCell DCN architecture.